Hey Remember – Toys ‘R’ Us

 It was a crazy place.
 The best thing I can say about it was that some of the folks I worked with were very nice.
+I enjoyed seeing them everyday and they made the place fun to spend time at.
 I still keep in contact with many of them today.
 Another plus, was often times I had the run of the place when I worked overnights there.

 Not many people want to work the overnight shift, but it worked for me.
 I would be going to classes during the day and then working overnights.
 I can’t believe I managed it.
 For a long stretch it would be me and one other person alone in one big, quiet Toys “R” Us store.
 Looking back on it I realize how absurd that was.

 Just picture the size of one of these stores and the amount of work that it would take to stock it.
 Now imagine it’s relying on two people to handle that.
 No supervision over them, no one watching and those two not caring of their responsibilities and just trying to get through their shift as painlessly as possible.

 Oh, if I had still been a kid it would have been a dream job.
 I spent my nights riding scooters around the place, playing video games, watching dvds, getting into the vending machines, setting up car race tracks, sometimes sleeping most of my shift.
 If Geoffrey knew what was going on he would have been very upset with me.